osandov/drgn/docs/advanced_usage.rst

     # this is mainly for demonstration purposes; debuginfod, which drgn supports
     # out of the box, is more reliable.
     def dnf_debug_info_finder(modules: list[drgn.Module]) -> None:
+        # Determine all of the packages for the given modules.
         packages = set()
         for module in modules:
             if not module.wants_debug_file():